 According to Alice Boyes, Harvard Business Review contributor:

 “Research shows that scheduling when and where you’ll do something makes it dramatically more likely that the task will get done.”

 2 Select or build your own template

-Despite what you may believe, a good meeting template is equally as important for asynchronous meetings as it is for synchronous meetings.
+A good meeting template is equally as important for asynchronous meetings as it is for synchronous meetings.
 Therefore, the second step to creating automated stand-up meetings in Fellow is to select or build a meeting template.

 So, let’s check out Fellow’s effective Daily Stand-up Meeting Template: